conmeehan/conmeehan.github.io/PathogenDataCourse/Statistics.md

 ## Order of tutorial

 Please do the pre-learning quiz, then watch the presentation. <br />
 During the presentation there are points to stop and do exercises, which are linked below.
-The answers to the questions in the exercises are linked within each one.<br>
+The answers to the questions in the exercises are linked within each one.<br />
+Towards the bottom of the page, there are worksheets for doing statistics in R or Excel.<br />
 Once finished the tutorial, take the post-learing quiz.<br>

+### <a href="https://ntusurvey.onlinesurveys.ac.uk/statistics-pre-tutorial-survey" target="_blank">Statistics Pre-tutorial Survey</a>

 ## Presentation
 * [Download slides here](https://conmeehan.github.io/PathogenDataCourse/SlideSets/Statistics.pptx)